Policy Conference 2.0 2018

-REGISTRATION The Conference will take place at The Brown School at Washington University in St. Louis, Missouri from June 1-3, 2017.
-It begins on June 1st at 5:30 p.m. with an Opening Reception, followed at 6:30 p.m. by the Opening Plenary session.
-We’ll end with a final lunch & a facilitated dialogue on Saturday, finishing at 2:00 p.m.
-The conference registration fee is $180.
-The fee for student participants is $80.
+The Conference will take place at The Brown School of Social Work at Washington University in St. Louis, Missouri from May 31-June 2, 2018.
+It begins on May 31 at 5:00 p.m. with a light reception, followed at 6:00-7:30 p.m. by the Opening Plenary session.

-ACCOMMODATIONS Accommodations will be available at the Knight Center on the Washington University campus.
+Accommodations are available at the Knight Center on the Washington University campus.
 Room rates are $119/night and include a complimentary breakfast.
 Reservations can be made by calling 866-933-9400 and asking for the “Influencing Social Policy” rate.
-Reservations should be made as soon as possible to ensure room availability.
+[Please note: to get the ISP rate, reservations must be made by May 11th.]

-TRANSPORTATION Transportation from the St. Louis Airport is available by cab or Metro-Link (exiting at Washington University, Big Bend exit).
+Transportation from the St. Louis Airport is available by cab or Metro-Link (exiting at Washington University, Big Bend exit).
 For more detailed information, please click here.